A home from home

 Where is the accommodation?

 Some Colleges have all their accommodation on their main College site.
 Others have some on their main site plus a range of College-owned flats/houses around the city.
 Either way, most accommodation is within easy walking or cycling distance of the University departments and facilities, and the city centre.
+See individual College websites for details of the locations of accommodation.

 What's the accommodation like?